North Korea calls latest UN sanctions 'an act of war'

 North Korea warned that if the United States "wishes to live safely, it must abandon its hostile policy" toward North Korea.

-"We define this 'sanctions resolution' rigged up by the US and its followers as a grave infringement upon the sovereignty of our Republic, as an act of war violating peace and stability in the Korean peninsula,' " the statement said.
+"We define this 'sanctions resolution' rigged up by the US and its followers as a grave infringement upon the sovereignty of our Republic, as an act of war violating peace and stability in the Korean peninsula," the statement said.

-It described the resolution as a "complete economic blockade" and threatened nations that helped pass it.
+It described the new resolution as a "complete economic blockade" and threatened nations that helped pass it.

 "Those countries that raised their hands in favor of this 'sanctions resolution' shall be held completely responsible for all the consequences to be caused by the 'resolution' and we will make sure for ever and ever that they pay heavy price for what they have done," the statement said.